 The 10 Best Healthy Vacation Destinations To Add To Your 2018 Bucket List

 Dan Buettner has made it his life's work to study places that have extroardinary levels of health and happiness, and this past year, Boulder, Colorado, topped his list of the happiest places in the United States (you can hear more about his research on mbg's podcast!).
-The secret is a mix of easily accessible outdoor activities (a number of hiking trails start downtown, and the city itself is designed with biking in mind) and plenty of healthy amenities, from yoga studios to organic eateries (Blooming Beets Kitchen, which can accommodate even the most obscure dietary preferences, is a must-try).
+The secret is a mix of easily accessible outdoor activities (a number of hiking trails start downtown, and the city itself is designed with biking in mind) and plenty of healthy amenities, from yoga studios to organic eateries.
 It also has among the most sunny days in the United States, making it a year-round destination for people willing to bundle up!

 While Iceland's been on a number of travel lists in recent years, the secret to healthifying your adventure is bypassing the capital, Reykjavik, and heading an hour inland, to Flúðir.
 Flúðir is the farming capital of the country, and you can pop into local greenhouses to find fresh, local fruits and vegetables year round, a rarity for the country.
 It's also conveniently situated just south of the Golden Circle, named for the spectacular tourist destinations that comprise an easy daylong drive.
 Be sure to soak in the Secret Lagoon Hot Spring—unlike the more mentioned Blue Lagoon, which pipes in and chlorinates the water, killing any benefits, the Secret Lagoon uses healing, magnesium-rich mineral water fresh from the source.